Tendo Nagenda

-Career
+Life and career

-Born in Los Angeles to a Ugandan father and a Belizean mother, Nagenda graduated from Claremont McKenna College in 1997 with a double major in accounting and government.
+Tendo Nagenda was born in 1975, in Los Angeles to a Ugandan father and a Belizean mother.
+Nagenda graduated from Claremont McKenna College in 1997 with a double major in accounting and government.
 He worked at Deloitte for a year and a half before spending four months at the New York Film Academy.

 Nagenda held positions at HBO, Good Universe, Warner Independent Pictures, and Plan B Entertainment before an eight-year stint at Disney.
 At Disney, he became executive vice president of production and oversaw the production of Queen of Katwe, Cinderella, Beauty and the Beast, A Wrinkle in Time, Dumbo, and Mulan.

 In 2018, Nagenda was hired by Netflix to serve as Vice President of Original Films as part of Netflix’s move towards self-produced as well as diverse content.
 During this time he oversaw Da 5 Bloods, Ma Rainey’s Black Bottom, Hillbilly Elegy, The Harder They Fall, The Gray Man, and Glass Onion: A Knives Out Mystery.
 His unit handled roughly twenty films of budgets of around $25 million.

 He was associated with the work of Ava DuVernay, David Oyelowo, and Ryan Coogler throughout his tenure at both Disney and Netflix.